brahimrejeb/Human-Machine-Interface/README.md

 Windows
 Python 3.7
 OrionV4: https://developer.leapmotion.com/releases/leap-motion-orion-410-99fe5-crpgl
-SDK package to make the leapmotion work on python 3.7
-Ananconda is recomended
+SDK package to make the leapmotion work on python 3.7 (Already in the github folder) Ananconda is recomended
 The packages required are :
 - PyQt5